Self-Similar One-Dimensional Quasilattices: Introduction

 The quasilattices can be constructed geometrically by first picking some input data: an arbitrary 2D lattice $\Lambda$, an integral basis $\{\vec{m}_{1},\vec{m}_{2}\}$ for $\Lambda$, and an arbitrary line $\vec{\;\!q}(t)$ that slices through the lattice with irrational slope.
-We describe three equivalent constructions that produce the natural 1D quasilattice corresponding to this input data: (i) the first construction involves dualizing the "1D bi-grid" obtained by intersecting the $\{\vec{m}_{1},\vec{m}_{2}\}$ integer grid lines with the line $\vec{\;\!q}(t)$; (ii) the second construction is based on a cut-and-project scheme using $\Lambda$ as the lattice, $\vec{\;\!q}(t)$ as the "cut" surface, and a parallelogram with sides $\vec{m}_{1}$ and $\vec{m}_{2}$ as the acceptance window; and (iii) the third construction is based on thinking about the 2-torus $\mathbb{T}$ defined by considering the 2D Euclidean plane modulo $\Lambda$: $\vec{\;\!q}(t)$ then becomes a geodesic which wraps around and around $\mathbb{T}$, densely covering its surface, and the quasilattice corresponds to the intersection of $\vec{\;\!q}(t)$ with an appropriate perpendicular cross-cut of $\mathbb{T}$.
+We describe two equivalent constructions that produce the natural 1D quasilattice corresponding to this input data: (i) the first construction involves dualizing the ``1D bi-grid" obtained by intersecting the $\{\vec{m}_{1},\vec{m}_{2}\}$ integer grid lines with the line $\vec{\;\!q}(t)$; and (ii) the second construction is based on a cut-and-project scheme using $\Lambda$ as the lattice, $\vec{\;\!q}(t)$ as the ``cut" surface, and a parallelogram with sides $\vec{m}_{1}$ and $\vec{m}_{2}$ as the acceptance window.
 At first glance, it might seem like the first (dualization) construction only defines the 1D quasilattice up to an overall (unfixed) translational phase ambiguity; but it will be important for later applications \cite{BoyleSteinhardtHigherD} to remove this phase ambiguity by imposing the condition that the 1D bi-grid is reflection symmetric if and only if the corresponding 1D quasilattice is reflection symmetric.
 We then observe that this condition has a natural geometric interpretation in the second (cut-and-project) construction: it amounts to the requirement that, whenever the line $\vec{\;\!q}(t)$ intersects one of the $\{\vec{m}_{1},\vec{m}_{2}\}$ parallelograms in the lattice $\Lambda$, it is the {\it midpoint} of that parallogram that should be projected onto $\vec{\;\!q}(t)$ to define a point in the 1D quasilattice.
-We show [see (\ref{xn_symmetric}) or (\ref{xn_asymmetric})] that these three geometric constructions yield 1D quasilattices captured by the floor-form expression described above; and, conversely, that any 1D quasilattice in floor-form (for any values of the parameters $S$, $L$, $\alpha$, $\beta$ and $\kappa$) can be obtained via these geometric constructions.
+We show [see (\ref{xn_symmetric}) or (\ref{xn_asymmetric})] that these two geometric constructions yield 1D quasilattices captured by the floor-form expression described above; and, conversely, that any 1D quasilattice in floor-form (for any values of the parameters $S$, $L$, $\alpha$, $\beta$ and $\kappa$) can be obtained via these geometric constructions.